We recently received a question from a new college parent that we know many readers will relate to, especially at this midway point in the semester.

 So it’s frustrating not to be doing well in a foundational class, and your student should certainly address the situation, but should also understand that the frustration is not uncommon.
 They can use this experience as a learning situation to build good study skills — and the ability to work with different kinds of professors — for the future.

 In all of this, it’s on the student, not the parent.

-As frustrating as it may be to sit on the sidelines, that’s the appropriate place for a parent.
-But offering advice may help your student see that they have options for action and aren’t just stuck.
+As uncomfortable as it may be to sit on the sidelines, that’s the appropriate place for a parent.
+But offering advice can help your student see that they have options for action and aren’t just stuck.